yingweiwo

 Effects During Pregnancy and Lactation

-For more Interactions (Complete) data for PHYSOSTIGMINE (9 total), please visit the HSDB record page.
+For more complete data on interactions of physostigmine (9 in total), please visit the HSDB records page.

 References